Courses and Curriculum

 The Applied Practice Experience (APEx) is a two course sequence, PH 418 and PH 419.
 Students complete this course while working at a public health service organization or faculty-supervised public health project.
 Students examine real-world aspects of public health practice through scholarly literature, community-based experiential learning, peer coaching, and skill-building modules.

 PH 419 Applied Practice Experience II (0)- Offered Fall & Spring Quarter

 In the APEx II, students gain real-world public health practice experience by working with public health leaders to develop public health products that serve diverse communities in domestic or international settings.
 All MPH students are required to complete the practice experience.
 (Prerequisite: PH 418)

-PH 420 Introduction to Health Management (1)- Offered Winter Quarter
+PH 420 Introduction to US Health Care System (1)- Offered Winter Quarter

 This course fulfills the Health Management core requirement.